wp-plugins/thanks-you-counter-button/readme.txt

   Yes, it does.
 Plugin is tested with WordPress MU 2.9.1 and WordPress Multisite 3.0.1.
 Thanks to WordPress developers.
 Separate tables for thanks counters are created for each blog instance where plugin is activated.
 Every blog has its own plugin settings to manage its presentation and behaviour.

 == Changelog ==

+= 1.8.8 =
+* 28.01.2015
+* Fatal error during activation was fixed.
+* Compatibility with WordPress 4.1 was marked.
+* Serbian translation was added.
+Thanks to [Ogi](http://firstsiteguide.com/)

 = 1.8.7 =
 * 25.02.2014